 28. ETO Software was developed for large multi-faceted nonprofit requiring comprehensive outcome tools.
 Aside from case management, the ETO system can handle multiple partners, has compliance/best practice configurations, and has a correlations explorer to help you determine the significance of specific data.
 ETO offers a free trial and has detailed training materials.

-29. This is a software platform for small nonprofits that can help with normally time-consuming organizational practices.
+29. This is a nonprofit software platform for small organizations that can help with normally time-consuming organizational practices.
 Wild Apricot can simplify cases and membership management, automate renewals, handle contact records securely, and integrate existing WordPress sites.
 You can give Wild Apricot a try for free.

 30. Penelope is a case management software that is dedicated to helping organizations reduce paperwork, streamline reporting, and increase efficiency.
 Penelope is known for its ability to meet customization requests, it’s easy scheduling function, and strong customer support.
 Pricing is based on the number of active users at your organization.
 When you sign up for the service, you are committing to at least a two-year term.